Israelite High School (Timișoara): Retrocession and subsequent evolutions

 In November 2003, based on Law no. 501/2002 on the restitution of real estate belonging to religious denominations in Romania, the high school buildings were returned to the Caritatea Foundation, which manages the cultural and spiritual heritage of Jews in Romania.
 The High School of Fine Arts was allowed to function here until 2008 on lease.
 Due to a significant increase in rent, in 2011 the city hall decided to relocate the high school.
 Faced with strong opposition from teachers and students' parents, the city hall refused to pay for high school's utilities to force its relocation.
 The High School of Fine Arts was eventually relocated in 2013.

 In 2010, the Caritatea Foundation announced its intention to sell the property.
 All potential buyers were only interested in the land and not in the buildings they sought to demolish.
 Because it is located in a historic area designated for conservation, in 2014 the municipality was asked by Caritatea to remove this classification of buildings.
-In 2014, the Caritatea Foundation sold the buildings and adjacent plots to a Cluj-Napoca-based private company for five million euros.
-The site was intended for demolition for the purpose of widening traffic arteries and building a mixed-use development with a 47-meter-high sightseeing tower.
+The same year, Caritatea sold the buildings and adjacent plots to a Cluj-Napoca-based private company for five million euros.
+The site was intended for demolition for the purpose of widening traffic lanes and building a mixed-use development with a 47-meter-high sightseeing tower.
 After debates and civic protests, the investor agreed that the high school and boarding school should not be demolished, but included in the new real estate complex.
 The idea of building a sightseeing tower was also abandoned, as it would have exceeded the height regime of the buildings in the area.
-Instead, a museum of the Jewish community in Timișoara will be built here, as well as multifunctional spaces for cultural and tourist activities, commercial spaces, an art gallery, a museum of contemporary art and a 450-space parking lot.
-The project was approved by the local council in November 2019.
+Plans included a museum of the Jewish community in Timișoara, as well as multifunctional spaces for cultural and tourist activities, commercial spaces, an art gallery, a museum of contemporary art and a 450-space parking lot.
+Even if the project was approved by the local council in November 2019, the zonal urban plan has expired, and the investment has not materialized.
+Thus, in November 2023, the Romanian Government granted a financing of 6.8 million euros to the Metropolis of Banat for the purchase of the building for its transformation into an educational center.

 The former boarding school hosted the County School Inspectorate until July 2019, when it was temporarily moved to the former building of the Banatul Water Basin Administration until the completion of the new headquarters at the former Petru Botiș Agricultural Technological High School in Aradului.